mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 I have written this kind of code (or variants) a million times.

-And this is exactly the problem: **I had to rewrite it a million times** because the previous code can only be used in **the specific application context**.
+And this is exactly the problem: **I had to rewrite it a million times** because the previous code can only be used in **the specific context of my application**.

 #### The `Stepper` using a Data driven approach